Ma (2019 film): Plot

-Teenager Maggie Thompson moves with her mother, Erica, to her mother's hometown of Franklin, Ohio after Erica's husband leaves her.
-At her new high school, Maggie befriends teenagers Haley, Darrell, Chaz, and Andy.
+Teenager Maggie Thompson moves with her mother, Erica, to her mother's hometown of Franklin, Ohio, after Erica's husband leaves her.
+At her new high school, Maggie is befriended by teenagers Haley, Darrell, Chaz, and Andy.
 They convince veterinary technician Sue Ann Ellington to help them buy alcohol because they are not legally old enough to purchase it themselves.
 Sue Ann anonymously reports their activities, but they are released because of the officer's history with Andy's father, Ben.
 The next day Sue Ann invites the teenagers to drink in her basement.
 Over time, other teenagers arrive at her house to party and start to affectionately call her 'Ma', making her popular among the students.

 However, the group grows annoyed as Sue Ann continuously harasses them to spend time with her.
 One night, she drugs Maggie and takes her earrings.
 The next morning Maggie finds cuts and bruises on her body and her earrings missing.
 A scared Maggie tells Andy she no longer wants to go to Sue Ann's house and that she does not want him to go either.
 To earn the group's trust back, Sue Ann lies that she has pancreatic cancer.
 Haley notices Sue Ann wearing a bracelet belonging to a friend.
 The girls suspect that Sue Ann has been stealing their jewelry and break into her house to investigate.
 They are surprised by Genie, Sue Ann's daughter from a failed marriage; Maggie is surprised to see her walking, as she uses a wheelchair at school.
 Maggie and Haley escape as Sue Ann comes home.

 Ben, who went to high school with Sue Ann, shows up at her job to drop off his cat and invites her out for drinks after work.
 At the bar, Ben confronts Sue Ann with a tracking device which is installed on all of his company vehicles (one of which Andy frequently borrows when visiting Ma) and asks why his son has been at her house.
 Ben warns Sue Ann to stay away from Andy.
-Years before, Sue Ann had a crush on Ben and was deceived into performing oral sex on a boy she thought was Ben.
+Years before, Sue Ann had a crush on Ben and was deceived into performing fellatio on a boy she thought was Ben.
 Ben had gotten the school to witness the assault, including his current girlfriend Mercedes and a young Erica.